Manhattan

 Post-inflammatory hyperpigmentation (PIH), or redness, may lighten on its own within several months.
 However, it may take longer for acne scars to disappear completely, and some scars may be difficult to get rid of completely.
 Scars cause depressions and shadowing in addition to redness and brown pigmentation.
 Dr. Rokhsar often uses several lasers combined with other modalities for a comprehensive approach to acne scarring.

 Reducing acne scars requires treatment, which can either be over-the-counter medications or one or more procedures performed by a dermatologist.
 In general, most people will need at least three to six initial treatments with the Fraxel laser spaced about four weeks apart to rebuild collagen and restore smoothness to the skin surface.
 Dr. Rokhsar is an expert in the treatment of acne scarring with the Fraxel and CO2 laser.
 He was involved in the development of the Fraxel laser.
-Most protocols in use today, by physicians in the United States and around the world for treatment of scarring with the Fraxel laser, were devised by Dr. Rokhsar.
+Most protocols in use today, by physicians in the United States and around the world for the treatment of scarring with the Fraxel laser, were devised by Dr. Rokhsar.

-There are several treatment options available for acne scars, including subcision, injecting Botox to relax the surrounding skin, punch excision, subcision, microneedling, and filling the depressions with fillers like restylane and juvederm.
+There are several treatment options available for acne scars, including subcision, injecting Botox to relax the surrounding skin, punch excision, subcision, microneedling, and filling the depressions with fillers like Restylane and Juvederm.

 While some mild scars may diminish on their own, most scars require treatment to help them fade.
 It may take anywhere from a few months to several years to see desired results, and most people will need multiple treatments to achieve the best outcomes.